 Helicobacter pylori (H pylori) is a type of bacteria that infects the stomach.
-It is very common, affecting about two thirds of the world's population and about 30% to 40% of people in the United States.
+It is very common, affecting about two thirds of the world's population.
 H pylori infection is the most common cause of peptic ulcers.
 However, the infection does not cause problems for most people.

 H pylori bacteria are most likely passed directly from person to person.
 This tends to happen during childhood.
 The infection remains throughout life if not treated.